CDCgov/prime-reportstream/frontend-react/docs/proposals/permissions_layer_proposal.md

 # React app permissions

 ## Problem
 The ReportStream React application is managing showing/hiding content and turning abilities on and off via ad hoc permissions checks using Okta’s `authState` integration from the `useOktaAuth()` hook.
-An example of this can be seen in the code for showing or hiding the Upload and Submissions navigation items.
+An example of this can be seen in the code for showing or hiding the Submissions navigation item.

 ```typescript
 const {authState} = useOktaAuth()